wp-plugins/formidable/readme.txt

 * PRO: Added "wrap" parameter to the frm-graph shortcode to wrap the text in long questions
 * PRO: Added localization to custom display calendar to start on day of the week selected in WordPress settings
 * PRO: Removed separate values checkbox for post status and taxonomy fields
+* PRO: Don't double filter forms if inserted in the dynamic box of a custom display used for posts

 = 1.06.05 =